sapphacs13/pd3-SiteOfGames-Sappha-Anya-Sunnam/Log.md

 6/10 - Anya/Sappha - Corrected the place that pieces were added to.
 Pieces are now aded to the column that is clicked on.
 6/10 - Anya - attempted to fix the deletion of the text.
 6/11 - Sappha - completed winV(), but it only prints win and does not stop the game.
 Also, if you click reset, computerTurn() is run.
+6/11 - Sappha - So winH is done, but it doesn't work and I don't know why.
+The mouseClicked reset thing I broke earlier is fixed.
+Also, we still need a method to end the game.
+I hope someone reads these things.